-Prerequisite: Department approval.
-This course will demonstrate students' proficiency relative to the Cummins engine product.
+Prerequisite: DPET 132 and DPET 235, both with a grade of "C" or higher.
+This course will demonstrate students' proficiency relative to the Cummins engine product

-DPET 255 INDEPENDENT STUDY 1 HR.
-(OC)
+DPET 255 1 HR.
+(0C) INDEPENDENT STUDY

 Prerequisite: Department approval.
 This course provides the opportunity to work on a technical project, research, or other specialized study related to individual academic needs.
 A written plan for the independent-study project is developed with a faculty member (including a detailed description of the project, the number of credit hours assigned to it, the evaluative criteria to be used, and other relevant matters), and the project is carried out under the periodic direction of the faculty member.
 The written plan is submitted to the dean/associate dean for approval and remains on file within the department, together with a final written report submitted to the faculty member by the student.
 Repeatable up to a maximum of five semester hours of credit.
+Lecture Hours: 0 Laboratory Hours: 3 - 15